-Figure 7.8 Histograms of the elapsed time 11(first event to return)-10 for three types of mouse events and the set of all mouse events which is just the sum of the first three histograms.
+Figure 7.8 Histograms of the elapsed time T1(first event to return)-T0 for three types of mouse events and the set of all mouse events which is just the sum of the first three histograms.
 This data corresponds to test case 6 of Table 7.1 and the row labeled 6 in table 7.3.
-The configuration is in detail: NB on 8-processor Solaris server; Model and View on two desktop PCs; remote network connection through routers.
+The configuration is in detail: NB on 8-processor Solaris server; Model and View on two desktop PCs; local switch network connection.
 A few events with timing greater than 100 milliseconds are not shown on the plot.